Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: Dif ferential forms computing the Lefschetz number

-Given that the construction of the Fedosov differential $D$ from [\ref{CR}] is a priori different from that of [\ref{enfe}], one would like to know whether the Fedosov differential $D$ from [\ref{CR}] can also be obtained via the construction from [\ref{enfe}] outlined earlier.
+Given that the construction of the Fedosov dif\/ferential $D$ from \cite{CR} is a priori dif\/ferent from that of \cite{enfe}, one would like to know whether the Fedosov dif\/ferential $D$ from \cite{CR} can also be obtained via the construction from \cite{enfe} outlined earlier.
 The reason why we need this relationship will become clear in later sections.
-The following paragraphs give a partial affirmative answer to this question that suffices for us.
-To be precise, in the next paragraph shows that {\it there exists a $G$-equivariant section $\varphi:J_1\cale \rar J_{\infty}\cale$ associated with any Fedosov differential on $\Omega^{\bullet}(\dga{\cale})$}.
-Further, Proposition 8 in Section 3.1.5 shows that {\it for every $\mathcal{D} \in \Gamma(U, \dif(\cale))$, the section of $\dga{\cale}$ over $U$ that $\mathcal D$ yields via $\varphi$ (via the construction in Section 3.1.3) coincides with the flat (with respect to $D$) section of $\dga{\cale}$ corresponding to $\mathcal D$.} We also point out that on any open subset $U$ of $X$ on which $J_1\cale$ is trivial, any trivialization of $J_1\cale$ over $U$ identifies the DG-algebra $(\Omega^{\bullet}(U,\dga{\cale}),D)$ with the DG-algebra $(\Omega^{\bullet}(U,\text{M}_r(\diff_n)),d+[\omega_U,-])$ for some $\text{M}_r(\diff_n)$-valued Maurer-Cartan form even in the construction of [\ref{CR}].\\
+The following paragraphs give a partial af\/f\/irmative answer to this question that suf\/f\/ices for us.
+To be precise, the next paragraph shows that {\it there exists a $G$-equivariant section $\varphi:J_1\cale \rar J_{\infty}\cale$ associated with any Fedosov differential on $\Omega^{\bullet}(\dga{\cale})$}.
+Further, Proposition~\ref{proposition8} in Section~3.1.5 shows that {\it for every $\mathcal{D} \in \Gamma(U, \dif(\cale))$, the section of~$\dga{\cale}$ over $U$ that $\mathcal D$ yields via $\varphi$ $($via the construction in Section~$3.1.3)$ coincides with the flat $($with respect to $D)$ section of~$\dga{\cale}$ corresponding to $\mathcal D$.} We also point out that on any open subset $U$ of $X$ on which $J_1\cale$ is trivial, any trivialization of $J_1\cale$ over $U$ identif\/ies the DG-algebra $(\Omega^{\bullet}(U,\dga{\cale}),D)$ with the DG-algebra $(\Omega^{\bullet}(U,\text{M}_r(\diff_n)),d+[\omega_U,-])$ for some $\text{M}_r(\diff_n)$-valued Maurer--Cartan form even in the construction of \cite{CR}.